Mega Mini Games: Design Game X | Algebra Studio™

 • 3rd and 5th grade teachers who need fraction review or enrichment

-• Afterschool and summer program directors who want turnkey STEM programming
+• Afterschool and summer program directors who want structured, ready-to-run math programming with all materials included

 What's in the Kit